 Skip to main content

-S-parameter-Based Simulation Technique and Crosstalk Suppression for Large-Scale Superconducting Quantum-Computing Chip Design
+S-Parameter-Based Simulation Technique and Crosstalk Suppression for Large-Scale Superconducting Quantum-Computing Chip Design